sumon18145/dsjr/Tasks/data-processing-group-work.md

 -   `Value - Potato:` Price of 1 kg potato in BDT
 -   `Value - Eggplant:` Price of 1 kg Eggplant in BDT
 -   `Value - Onion:` Price of 1 kg Onion in BDT
--   `Value - Green Chilli:` Price of 1kg green chilli in BDt
+-   `Value - Green Chilli:` Price of 1kg green chilli in BDT
+-   `Comments:` Any comments written by submitting users

+### Expected Output from VEGIEHAT Data

+The following is the expected output data after doing cleaning and necessary processing:

+-   `SubmissionId:`
+-   `SubmissionDateOnly:` Date part from the date time variable in the original data
+-   `SubmissionTimeOnly:` Time (24 hour) from the data time variable in the original data
+-   `UserId:` User ID
+-   `DistrictName:` Name of Administrative Districts
+-   `UpazilaName:` Name of Administrative Upazila/Thana
+-   `ItemsToChoose:` Food/Vegetable Item - One row should contain only one item
+-   `PurchaseUnit:` Unit of the purchase option (Either 1 kg / 1L as appropriate)
+-   `Price:` Price Per Unit
 -   `Comments:` Any comments written by submitting users

 ## Air Quality Data